FireCubez/parsle/README.md

 ### `Matcher.GROUP(fn, transform)`

-Runs `fn`, but instead of pushing the results to the `Matcher.result` array, it passes an array of results to the transform function and the return value of that is pushed instead.
+Runs `fn`, but instead of pushing the results to the `Matcher.result` array, it passes an array of results**\*** to the transform function and the return value of that is pushed instead.

+\* Those results are still obtained by using the transform function on `Matcher.MATCH` / `Matcher.MATCH_AHEAD`, so they might be info objects and might not.

 ### `Matcher.OR(fnArray)`